 - Or, it helps them with one aspect of their challenge, but it doesn’t change their overall approach to movement.
 As a result, they are still creating trouble for themselves in other ways.
 And still looking for tips to solve these challenges.

-Teachers have a whole repertoire of tips & beliefs meant to help with yoga poses.
+Teachers have a whole repertoire of tips & beliefs meant to help with yoga poses and fitness trainers do too.
 And they are always looking for more.
 Some are helpful, and some are actually dangerous.
 Here are a couple examples:

 - Do not let your knees go past your toes.
 In some poses, it is sound advice to save your knees while in other poses it actually kills your knee joints.